Chapter 7 Conditional Execution

 and all others with "pos"

 .
-If you seed is set correctly
+If your seed is set correctly

 the result should be: